Fun For All Ages

 No need to tell the kids the next stop is a museum.
 At the Exploratorium on Pier 15, children and adults are encouraged to touch and play their way through the more than 600 science, nature, art and technology exhibits.
 Hint: Streetcars are often at capacity coming from the Wharf area and it may be easier to check with the Exploratorium for a recommended bus route or plan on walking back to the Ferry Building and enjoy some snacks, a scoop of gelato or check out the farmers market on Tuesday, Thursday and Saturday.
 The samples are great and kids get a first hand lesson on the merits of farm-to-table fare.

-The California Academy of Sciences, which opened Sept.
-27, 2008, combines inventive architecture and eye opening exhibits to inspire visitors to explore and protect the natural world.
+The California Academy of Sciences, established in 1853 and re-opened in the current LEED-certified building in 2008, combines inventive architecture and eye opening exhibits to inspire visitors to explore and protect the natural world.
 A museum for the 21st century, the Academy includes an aquarium, planetarium, natural history museum and scientific research facilities under one roof — a living one at that.

 Follow the sounds of barking sea lions to PIER 39, where you can sail the bay on one of PIER 39's many water attractions, discover 20,000 local sea creatures at Aquarium of the Bay and more.
 Enjoy free daily shows by local street performers and musicians or explore a variety of attractions exclusive to The PIER.

-This behind-the-scenes tour of AT&T Park takes you to places only the players and staff go including the dugout, an indoor batting cage, the press box and the field warning track.
-Little sluggers will enjoy these 90-minute excursions to where one of baseball’s most hallowed franchises plays.
-And be sure to allow enough time to visit the Giants Dugout Store.
+This behind-the-scenes tour of AT&T Park takes you to places only the players and staff go including the Field, dugout, batting cage, Press Box, Suite Level and View Level!
+Families and people of all ages will enjoy this 90-minute excursion where one of baseball’s most historic franchises plays.
 Batter up!

 Located in a historic building in the Presidio, the Walt Disney Family Museum honors the remarkable life story of Walt Disney, who raised animation to an art and created an American legacy.
 Enjoy daily screenings of Disney classics, a scale model of Disneyland, and contemporary interactive exhibits.